hanabi/hanabi.github.io/Reference.md

 * Similar to a *Patch Finesse*, a *Gentleman's Discard* can also contain a *Patch Component*.

+### The Repair Finesse

+* Often times a player will have two similar clued cards in their hand with the left-most being unplayable and the right-most being playable.
+In this situation, you cannot use a *Prompt* to "get" the cards, since the left-most would misplay.
+* What if someone does a *Prompt* on the right-most card, intentionally setting up the *Prompted* player to misplay their left-most card?
+The cluer must be communicating something deeper.
+* If the card that is going to misplay is exactly one-away from being playable, then this should be treated as a *Finesse* on the one-away card.
+By blind-playing the card, it will "repair" the problem, and the *Prompted* player will no longer misplay anything.
+* Note that the *Repair Finesse* will only work in the situations where the "repairing" blind-play will not stop the *Prompted* player from playing.
+In order words, if a *Prompted* player sees a blind-play immediately after a clue, they will assume that a normal *Bluff* has occurred, which is the simplest interpretation.
+* The *Repair Finesse* is extremely similar to the *Patch Finesse*, with the difference being that the blind-play fixes a player playing a chain of *Prompted* cards instead of a chain of cards inside of a *Layered Finesse*.
+* Example:
+  * Game: #16695, turn 10

 ### The Reverse Bluff / The Out-of-Position Bluff (O.O.P. / OOP) (bad)

 * Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
 However, according to *Good Lie Principle*, you are only allowed to lie to the player who comes immediately after you, so this is illegal.